totalspectrum/spin2cpp/docs/basic.md

 #### OPTION BASE

 `option base N`, where `N` is an integer constant, causes the default base of arrays to be set to `N`.
 After this directive, arrays declared without an explicit base will start at `N`.
 Typically `N` is either `0` or `1`.
-The default is `1`.
+The default is `0`.

 ```
-dim a(10) as integer ' declares an array with indices 1-10
+dim a(9) as integer  ' declares an array with indices 0-9
-option base 0
+option base 0        ' note: changing option base after declarations is not recommended, but works
-dim b(5) as integer  ' declares an array with indices 0-5 (6 elements)
+dim b(5) as integer  ' declares an array with indices 1-5 (5 elements)
 ```
+It is possible to use `option base` more than once in a file, but we do not recommend it.
+Indeed if you do use `option base` it is probably best to use it at the very beginning of the file, before any array declarations

 ### OR